UXSoc/uxsoc-apps-cms/src/pages/index.md

       The AVP for Strategic Engagement tracks the social media engagement of UXS social media platforms and creates engaging content to effectively advertise UXS initiatives.
     positions:
       - description: >-
           - Oversees the management of the overall blast calendar across different platforms, for promotional materials across different events and initiatives.

           - Leverages on social media insights to make data-driven decisions for marketing strategies.

           - Ensures that the content and copies of promotional materials and captions are in line with the voice and brand guidelines of the organization.

-        title: Resonsibilities
+        title: Responsibilities
-    title: "\U0001f3a8 AVP for Strategic Engagement"
+    title: "🎨 AVP for Strategic Engagement"
     video: >-
       <iframe width="560" height="315"
-      src="https://www.youtube.com/embed/GWigEHMxlGY" title="YouTube video
+      src="" title="YouTube video
       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>